listen7822/chat-server/README.md

 > * LogonServer: 31400
 > * ChatServer: 31500
 ## 5.Config
 > * You can check the Config.h file.
-It is setted in each project.
+It is set in each project.